Tip

 Hybrid cloud storage offers organizations a level of scalability, accessibility and flexibility in application deployments that they don't get with a local SAN.
 The local model, on the other hand, offers more control over capital expenses; hybrid cloud deployments can quickly see costs spiral upward depending on resource utilization.
 A local model often means duplicating hardware at a recovery site and maintenance of multiple locations, while a hybrid model can offer quick and easy DR and data center redundancy for applications in the cloud.

-One way to deal with the challenges of a hybrid approach is to have a deep understanding of your organization's requirements.
+One way to deal with the challenges of a hybrid approach is to have a deep understanding of the organization's requirements.
 That information will help determine which model best fits for specific applications and deployments.

 Automation

-A large amount of effort is required to create new resources, test them, identify when they're no longer needed and decommission unused resources both in the cloud and on site.
+A large amount of effort is required to create new resources, test them, identify when they're no longer needed and decommission unused resources both in the cloud and on-site.
 Automation can improve all these tasks.
 It's especially useful for improving security and governance, workload management, testing and backup processes.

 Infrastructure and virtualization